 I once had a real estate agent get very upset with me for writing that this was a “junk fee” and that consumers shouldn’t pay it.
 She explained to me that she uses part of the money to buy her customers a “thank you” gift for working with her.

 My advice… Don’t pay the fee and treat yourself to a gift with the money that you save.

-FYI… If you hire a good independent title insurance/ settlement company to handle your transaction, they’ll provide the same service and process your transaction at no additional charge.
+FYI… If you hire a good independent title insurance/ settlement company, they’ll provide the same service and manage your transaction at no additional charge.

-By avoiding this fee buyers can save anywhere from $250 to $700 at the settlement table.
+By avoiding this fee buyers can save anywhere from $395to $795 at the settlement table.

 Fee For Lot Pins

 If you’re purchasing new construction many builders will not only try to charge you a conveyancing fee, but they may try to throw in a fee for lot pins.
 When the builder hires an engineer to survey the building lots, they place a metal pin in each of the four corners of the lot to mark the boundary line.
 Many builders attempt to pass their cost of the lot pins on to the buyer as a separate line item in the agreement of sale.
 (Lot pins can cost as much as $400, which is negotiable as well and if you push hard enough the builder will wave it.)

 By avoiding the conveyancing fee and the fee for lot pins, you can save yourself anywhere from $200 to $800 at the settlement table.